scheinheiser/odin-clay-timer/README.md

 ```
 git clone https://github.com/scheinheiser/odin-clay-timer
 ```
-Enter the director and build the files with this:
+Enter the directory and build the files with this:
 ```
 odin build . -o:speed
 ```